Somatic Techniques for Interpersonal Trauma Counseling in Benicia and Vallejo, CA

 Grounding and Co-Regulation

-Including grounding techniques in our work together can increase your ability to stay connected to the present moment and maintain emotional stability.
+Including grounding techniques in our work together help increase your ability to stay connected to the present moment and maintain emotional stability.

 Co-regulation is a powerful tool backed by science, which supports your body's sense of safety by using the power of another's emotional state to manage your own.